Evening primrose: benefits, dosage, contraindications

 Cardiovascular

-Evening primrose oil, rich in gamma-linolenic acid (GLA), seems to help reduce triglyceride levels.
-This reduction may result from two mechanisms: on one hand, the inhibition of triglyceride production in the liver, and on the other, the activation of enzymes that break down triglycerides into free fatty acids.
-Additionally, evening primrose oil may improve HDL cholesterol levels, which benefits cardiovascular health and could help prevent complications like atherosclerosis and coronary heart disease.
+Evening primrose oil, rich in gamma-linolenic acid (GLA), appears to help reduce triglyceride levels.
+This reduction could result from two mechanisms: on the one hand, inhibition of triglyceride production in the liver, and on the other hand, activation of enzymes that break these triglycerides down into free fatty acids.nnIn addition, evening primrose oil may improve HDL cholesterol levels, which is beneficial for cardiovascular health and could help prevent complications such as atherosclerosis and coronary heart disease.nn

-Single dose: 2-3 g.
-Daily dose: 4-6 g.
-Evening primrose has been used safely at doses of up to 6 grams per day for one year.
+Single dose: 2-3 g Daily dose: 4-6 g.
+Evening primrose has been used safely at doses up to 6 grams per day for one year.

-In children up to 5 years old, doses of evening primrose oil up to 3 grams per day have been used safely for 5 months, and 0.5 gram/kg per day has been used safely for 8 weeks.
-In children up to 12 years old, doses of 4 to 6 grams per day have been used safely for 3 to 5 months.
-In children aged 2 to 10 years, evening primrose oil has been applied to affected skin areas twice daily for up to 3 months.
+In children up to 5 years of age, doses of evening primrose oil up to 3 grams per day have been used safely for 5 months, and 0.5 gram/kg per day has been used safely for 8 weeks.
+In children up to 12 years of age, doses of 4 to 6 grams per day have been used safely for 3 to 5 months.
+In children aged 2 to 10 years, evening primrose oil was applied to the affected skin areas twice daily for a maximum of 3 months.

 Interactions